Pros and Cons of Different Types of Watch Bands

 Although similar designs date back to WWII, the NATO strap first officially appeared in the 1970s.
 Watchmakers developed this style of band for the British army.
 Soon, it became popular among military forces for its array of features and capabilities.
 By the end of the Cold War, NATO straps began appearing in army surplus stores.
 It wasn’t long before they started to grow in popularity among the general public.
 Manufacturers quickly noticed the demand for the style and started producing their own.

 Pros and Cons

 NATO bands are typically made of nylon.
 They’re not only easy to use but also durable, water resistant, and affordable.
 NATO straps come in a wide array of colors and designs to suit any unique taste.
 They’re simple enough for even the most novice watch owner to change out.
 Thus, the NATO strap is a great way to switch up the look and feel of your watch.
 The downsides to the NATO really come down to aesthetics.
 Because of their military origins and rugged construction, they have an inherently sporty appeal.
-While they’re perfect for a military or sport watch, they’re not ideal for a dressier model.
+While they’re perfect for a sport or military watch, they’re not ideal for a dress watch or more sophisticated model.

-When watch trends shifted from pocket watches to wristwatches, the leather strap was the first wristwatch band.
+When watch trends shifted from pocket watches to wristwatches, the leather strap was one of the first luxury watch straps.
 Most watchmakers made early leather straps from cowhide.
 Today, leather bands are often made of more exotic materials, like alligator or ostrich.

 Pros and Cons